thomasjm/type-families-typescript/README.md

     } deriving Generic
 ```

+As you can see, a `RequestMessage` has an `id` while a `NotificationMessage` does not.
+A `ResponseMessage` contains a `result`, which an be either a failure or a successful value.
+Each message is parameterized by a version of `Method`.

 Notice how these message constructors define their `params` and `result` in terms of a type family call.
 Let's write those type families now:

 ``` haskell